marcmengel/metacat/docs/concepts.rst

 * Adding a dataset to another dataset - by the parent dataset owner
 * Creating parameter subcategories - if the category is restricted, only by the parent category owner
 * Modifying metadata constraints in the category - by the category owner
-* Create of modify a named query in the namespace - by the namespace owner
+* Create or modify a named query in the namespace - by the namespace owner

 Query
 -----

 MetaCat query is an algorithm to select files based on the set of criteria defined by the user.
 Result of a query execution is a *file set*.
-File set is an unordered collection of files, which match given set of criteria at the time when the query is executed.
+File set is an unordered collection of files, which match a given set of criteria at the time when the query is executed.
-Because the contents of the database is dynamic and can change at any time, the same query is *not* guaranteed to always return the same results next time it is executed.
+Because the contents of the database are dynamic and can change at any time, the same query is *not* guaranteed to always return the same results next time it is executed.

 Currently, MetaCat does not have a mechanism to specify the order of the resulting file set.
 Therefore, even if the set of files returned by the